Problem

 When you delete a file, normally it will be sent to Recycle Bin.
 You can find it by searching Recycle Bin or going to the $Recycle.Bin folder in File Explorer.

 Recycle Bin doesn't delete files for no reason.
 Windows users can customize the storage time of deleted files in the Recycle Bin.
 You can choose to let Recycle Bin delete the files automatically after keeping them for 1 day, 14 days, 30 days, 60 days, or never.
-However, one need to note that when Recycle Bin is full, it won't be able to store more files and users may not be able to find their deleted files in it.
-Therefore, expand the size of your Recycle Bin is quite necessary.
+However, one needs to note that when Recycle Bin is full, it won't be able to store more files, and users may not be able to find their deleted files in it.
+Therefore, expanding the size of your Recycle Bin is quite necessary.